 This is a continuation of a three-part series on the non-Scriptural scenes in the film The Passion of the christ.
-You can read the two other previous articles by selecting them in the Related Articles section of this page.
+You may read PART 1 and PART 2 first before continuing.

 Suspension of the Cross